Frankism: After Jacob Frank

 After Jacob Frank’s death in 1791, leadership of the Frankist movement passed to his daughter, Eve Frank (Ewa Frank), who had been proclaimed the “Holy Virgin” and a kind of messianic counterpart to her father as early as 1770.
-Frank had begun preparing her for spiritual leadership while still alive, referring to her in quasi-divine terms.
+Jacob Frank had prepared her for spiritual leadership, referring to her in quasi-divine terms.
 She became a central symbolic figure in the cult’s theology, which drew heavily on inversion, sexual ritual, and antinomian reinterpretation of Christian and Jewish symbols.

-Eve maintained a court-like following in Offenbach, Germany, where the remaining Frankist elite had taken residence.
+Eve maintained a cult-like following in Offenbach, Germany, where the remaining Frankist elite resided.
 They continued to act as a quasi-mystical sect, dressing in ornate ceremonial clothing, preserving a secretive hierarchical structure, and perpetuating doctrines inherited from Frank—particularly those related to the sacralization of transgression and the subversion of traditional religious laws.
-The group engaged in extensive networking with various European aristocratic and clerical circles, especially within the Habsburg court and Polish nobility, often leveraging secrecy and influence rather than overt proselytization.

 By this time, the Frankist identity had largely detached from Judaism altogether.
-Most adherents had been baptized into Catholicism decades earlier, not out of theological conviction but as part of Jacob Frank’s strategy to infiltrate and manipulate dominant power structures from within—a tactic central to his doctrine of “redemption through sin.”
+Most adherents had been baptized into Catholicism.

 Eve Frank ruled over the community until her death in 1816.
-Afterward, the movement gradually disintegrated as a formal sect, but many of its ideological patterns persisted through intermarriage, elite networking, and secret societies.
-Scholars such as Gershom Scholem and Pawel Maciejko have suggested that Frankist descendants may have assimilated into Masonic and esoteric Christian networks.
+Afterward, the movement gradually disintegrated as a formal sect.

 Modern-day references to ‘Frankism’

-Although Frankism is often considered a historical footnote within Jewish messianic movements, references to it have re-emerged in contemporary political and cultural discourse.
+Frankism is often considered a historical footnote within Jewish messianic movements, but references to it have reemerged in contemporary political and cultural discourse.

-While some references to Frankism have been labeled antisemitic tropes in academic and media sources, There is growing scholarly and journalistic debate over whether conflating critique of Frankist ideology with antisemitism is intellectually sound.
-This is particularly relevant given the historical record: Jacob Frank and many of his followers ultimately converted to Catholicism, aligning themselves with European royal courts and secret societies rather than mainstream Jewish life.
+Many references to Frankism have been characterized as antisemitic tropes in academic and media sources.

-Some political commentators, such as Candace Owens, have described Frankism as “the preferred religion of the elites” and associated it with devil worship and modern-day inversion rituals.
+A conspiracy theory pushed by some people, such as Candace Owens, calls Frankism "the preferred religion of the elites" and associates it with devil worship and modern-day inversion rituals.

-Some researchers argue that careful distinction should be made between Judaism as a religion and Frankism as a heretical, antinomian sect that deliberately broke with traditional Jewish law and identity.
-As a result, the emerging conversation increasingly focuses on theological inversion as a political technology, rather than as an ethnic or religious accusation.